Zynkh/craig-spider-ad-builder-tron/README.md

 * Pulls all the images into the correct folder.
 * Congratulates me on a job well done.

-Because the dealership is kind of bad at keeping their information uniorm, I had to account for a few different contingencies, which was actually pretty fun.
+Because the dealership is kind of bad at keeping their information uniform, I had to account for a few different contingencies, which was actually pretty fun.